 First off, there’s no such thing as the “right” amount.
-Different people have different preferences – you’ll have to decide what’s right for yourself at the end of the day.
+Different people have different preferences.

 First, ask yourself a few questions, such as:

-1. Do I have at least 3 months worth of paychecks in my bank account?
+1. Do I have at savings equivalent to 3 months worth of my salary in the bank?

-2. What amount can I cover myself before I need help from my insurance company?
+2. What amount could I cover myself before I need help from my insurance company?

 4. Do I generally keep my breakable/valuable items safe?
 Be honest, really!

 5. Would I prefer to pay a larger sum of money at one time in the event of damage or loss of an item, rather than a higher rate each month?